 Built in a converted former cutlery-machine factory, Birdhouse have drawn on their expert tea knowledge to create a modern dining and drinking experience, with tea at the heart of it all.

-Silversmiths is situated in the heart of Sheffield City Centre close to Sheffield Hallam University and the train station, neighbouring near the famous Sheffield Crucible and Lyceum theatre.
+Silversmiths is situated in the heart of Sheffield City Centre close to Sheffield Hallam University and Sheffield Train Station.
 Their aim is to produce the finest modern British cuisine with a strong Yorkshire influence and a hint of fine dining in a relaxed environment for all to enjoy.
-Wednesday to Saturday Main Menu, Bottomless Brunch Saturday 12 to 3pm and Sunday Lunch Menu 12 to 5pm.

 Humble in acknowledgment of ancient Japanese culture, custom, techniques and food, Tsuki balance love of authentic ways with a seamless interactive tech experience over two restaurant levels.